 - There is also a great set of study notes for the Private Pilots License developed by Jonathan Clark that provides a great foundation for the general aviation questions on the exams.

 There is not a lot of existing material to study for the Flight Review (FR) and it requires an extensive set of documents, checklists and procedures to be in place to be successful on the exam.

 The best resource to get a view of what the FRs require is to take a course from a Training School to prep and practice for the exam.
 Failing that, Transport Canada has published a Flight Reviewer Guide that outlines the process and is definitely worth a read prior to booking a FR.

 You can get the Flight Reviewer guide from Transport here.

-As always, feel free to ask questions below, and tell us if you’ve found other material that we should to our list.
+As always, feel free to leave comments or send questions to firstname.lastname@example.org and tell us if you’ve found other material that we should add to our list.